Actor Deborah Kerr holds a candle in a scene from the 1947 film 'Black Narcissus.'

 25 best religious movies, according to critics

 Religion is a delicate subject.
 You definitely don't discuss it at the dinner table.
 So where do you discuss it?
 In films, of course.
 Some of the greatest films to ever be created center on the subject of religion, diving deep into philosophical conversations, centuries-old questions, and modern-day interpretations.
-It's proven to be an incredibly rich topic that the biggest names in film continue to explore, like a forthcoming feature on Jesus from Oscar-winning director Martin Scorsese.
+It's proven to be an incredibly rich topic that the biggest names in film continue to explore, like Oscar-winning director Martin Scorsese with his forthcoming feature "Life of Jesus."
 "I'm trying to find a new way to make it more accessible and take away the negative onus of what has been associated with organized religion," Scorsese told the Los Angeles Times in January 2024, discussing the inspiration for the project.
 "Right now, 'religion,' you say that word and everyone is up in arms because it's failed in so many ways.
 But that doesn't mean necessarily that the initial impulse was wrong."
+Still, even if you're Scorsese, making a religious movie isn't easy—Variety reported in September 2024 that the production of "Life of Jesus" has been postponed while the director continues to develop the movie.

-Religious films do not necessarily have to be overt.
+Many religious films are not as overt as Scorsese's take seems to be.
 Often, the religious themes are subtly woven in, sometimes showing up as a battle between good and evil, struggles of virtue, and the desire to find a place to belong.
 In other examples, the religious overtones are more faith-based and overt.
 No matter the angle, what they all have in common is introspective stories centering on morals, lessons, and teachings rooted in religion.

 Stacker compiled data on the top 1,000 films of all time, according to Metacritic, and narrowed the scope to films that deal explicitly with religion, regardless of which religion or which angle the film takes on the religion.
 To qualify, the film had to have at least seven critic reviews.